 After watching this anime, I can safely say that it exceeded my expectations.
 The first few episodes took me some time to accept but after realizing what it really had to offer, it changed my mind from a mediocre afterthought to a show that I looked forward to every week.
 However, I think it’s preferably to watch this anime as a marathon as the storytelling can test the patience of the viewers at many times.
 The comedy can be a hit or a miss depending on what you’re looking for.
 But for me, Net-juu no Susume turned out to be a dark horse that went beyond and over.

 (Note: This review contains both positives and negatives, but it helps you decide to watch it or not.
 8/10 is just my view)

-In this present Internet dominated world, We spend lots of time in social networks, gaming etc and we forget how we behave in real world and become clumsy, silly and awkward....That's depicted really well in this anime...and it also shows how we want to stay and dream to be in that dream world....
+In this present Internet-dominated world, We spend lots of time on social networks, gaming etc and we forget how we behave in the real world and become clumsy, silly and awkward...That's depicted really well in this anime...and it also shows how we want to stay and dream to be in that dream world...

 Please don't be deceived by the title "Recovery of MMO junkie" , To be honest I thought it must be a story of a recovering MMO addict and it might help

-Its a common MMO gaming type anime where MC plays the game and interacts with other characters and obviously falling in love with them or developing crush and accidentally they meet in real world but they do not know that they are playing the same game.
+It's a common MMO gaming type anime where MC plays the game and interacts with other characters and obviously falling in love with them or developing a crush and accidentally they meet in the real world but they do not know that they are playing the same game.
 (Which would never happen in real life scenario cos there is no possibility of meeting) .